 Navigation

-They both navigate around the house in a similar way, using a top-mounted LiDAR sensor to map and move around.
-They both have multi-level mapping, fast mapping, and in our navigation and coverage tests, they were both amazing at efficiently covering the space without getting stuck—though the Dreame X40 Master ended up with a higher navigation score as well.
+Both robot vacuums navigate the house in a similar way, using a top-mounted LiDAR sensor.
+They both featureย multi-level mapping andย fast mapping, and in our navigation and coverage evaluations, they demonstrated an amazing ability to efficiently cover the space without getting stuck.
+However, the Dreame X40 Master ultimately achieved a higher navigation score.

 Apps and Software

-Both brands have what I consider some of the best apps in the business, with seemingly every possible advanced software feature you can find on a robot vacuum.
-They both maintain excellent app ratings on the app stores.
+Both brands have what we consider some of the best apps in the business, with seemingly every possible advanced software feature you can find on a robot vacuum.
+Plus, they both maintain excellent app ratings on the app stores.

-The main difference is that the Dreame doesn’t have a built-in virtual voice assistant, whereas the Roborock does.
+The main difference between the apps is that the Dreame doesnโt have a built-in virtual voice assistant, whereas the Roborock does.
 However, the Dreame can still be used with Amazon Alexa and similar devices.

 Update 1/27/25: The Dreame X40 Master is currently ranking 2nd with 4.7 stars, while the Roborock S8 MaxV Ultra is now 8th with 4.4 stars.